wsdaniels/wsdaniels.github.io/_pages/projects.md

 ---
-title: Projects
+title: "Projects"
 permalink: /projects/
 ---

 test title
 ------
-This is test text
+This is test text more text here